Protected areas and other area-based conservation measures at the level of local governments

 State of implementation/results

-- In Colombia, the project working group with representatives of local governments contributed to the recognition of so-called "complementary conservation strategies" and supported the publication "Voces de la gestión territorial" (www.humboldt.org.co/…).
-For the first time, local governments were involved in the dialogue on the design of regional protected area systems and existing municipal protected area systems were catalogued.
+- In Colombia, the project working group contributed to the recognition of so-called "complementary conservation strategies" and supported the publication "Voces de la gestión territorial" (www.humboldt.org.co/…).
+811 participants successfully completed the new online course on instruments for municipal biodiversity protection in 11/2019.